 Eat what you grow

-More often than not the food that we buy is grown in a way we would never approve of, sprayed with fungicides, pesticides, and herbicides, and delivered from many miles away.
-If it is ready made it probably is highly processed with additives that surely will make us sick.
+More often than not, the food we buy is grown in a way we would never approve of, sprayed with fungicides, pesticides, and herbicides, and delivered from many miles away.
+If it is ready-made, it probably is highly processed with additives that can make you sick.

 Awesome post, Anna!.
 Very well said.
 You are so correct that God cares about what we eat and gave us the instructions to do it.
 My dad always planted a large garden for fresh, unprocessed, good tasting foods all year round.
 But today, things are ready-made and easy and so not good for us.
 Thanks for the reminder and I truly like your tip about the shopping list!